rmeyerth/lard-site/docs/toolkit/tokens/instances.md

     @Override
     public Optional<String> getGuidance(String token, List<Integer> groupsCount) {
         if (token.equalsIgnoreCase("("))
-            return Optional.of("A new keyword requires an open bracket to be defined for the parameter list " + "e.g. new MyType (<-- a, b, c )");
+            return Optional.of("A new keyword requires an open bracket to be defined for the " + "parameter list e.g. new MyType (<-- a, b, c )");
         if (token.equalsIgnoreCase(")"))
-            return Optional.of("A new keyword requires a closing bracket to be defined for the parameter list " + "e.g. new MyType ( a, b, c )<--");
+            return Optional.of("A new keyword requires a closing bracket to be defined for " + "the parameter list e.g. new MyType ( a, b, c )<--");
         return Optional.empty();
     }